Lyric98/STAT-154-Cloud-Classification/README.md

 2) Place the image files into the path to where you cloned the repository (like "/Users/liyanran/Desktop/19Spring/STAT154/project/project2/image_data")

+3）To generate EDA figures:
+   Open "EDA.R".

-3) To use the random split way to do training:
+4) To use the random split way to do training:
    Open "random.Rnw" and knit it.

-4) To use the grid split way to do training:
+5) To use the grid split way to do training:
    Open "grid.Rnw" and knit it.

-5) To generate the plots in the Random Forests section:
+6) To generate the plots in the Random Forests section:
-   Open "random_forest.R"
+   Open "randomforest.R"

-6) To see our cross validation work or wanna using other classifiers:
+7) To see our cross validation work or wanna using other classifiers:
    Open "CVgeneric.R".

-7) All the image files should now be in "~/figures".
+8) All the image files should now be in "~/figures".

-8) The latex file "main.tex" should now compile.
+9) The latex file "main.tex" should now compile.
 Edit the analysis results as necessary.